Trump pardons reality show couple convicted of bank fraud and tax crimes

 In addition to the bank fraud convictions, they were also found guilty of several tax crimes, including attempting to defraud the Internal Revenue Service.

-In a post on X, Trump’s adviser Margo Martin posted a video of Trump phoning Savannah Chrisley, the couple’s daughter, informing her of the plans for pardons.
+In a post on X Tuesday, Trump’s adviser Margo Martin posted a video of Trump phoning Savannah Chrisley, the couple’s daughter, informing her of the plans for pardons.

 “It’s a terrible thing.
 But it’s a great thing because your parents are going to be free and clean, and hopefully we can do it by tomorrow,” Trump said.